drnsmith/SQLtoAPI-RBAC/README.md

 ```
 This will start the server.

-> To test if the server is running, open a web browser and enter the URL http://localhost:3000.
-If it is, the response specified in the route handler function (i.e., 'Hello World!') will be visible.
+> To test the server, open a web browser and enter the URL http://localhost:3000.
+If it is running, the response specified in the route handler function (i.e., 'Hello World!') will be visible.

 To test and demonstrate the results of executing the APIs using Postman:
 * Open Postman.
 In the top-left corner of the window, create a new request (click on "New").